GustavoBCardoso/GustavoBCardoso/README.md

   More than 5 years working in the information technology.<br>
   In constant search and improvement of knowledge. <br><br>

-- 👨‍💻 I'm currently working full-time at **Maleta do Engenheiro**.
+- 👨‍💻 I'm currently working full-time at **XPInc.**
-- 🌱 Learning more about and studying: **NodeJS, ReactJS, React Native and SpringBoot**.
+- 🌱 Learning more about and studying: **NodeJS, ReactJS, React Native and Docker/Azure**.

 ### Languages and Tools
 <div style="display: inline_block"><br>